-Calpe's own funds comprise mostly of ordinary paid-up share capital which are classified as a Tier 1 own funds
+Calpe's own funds comprise mostly ordinary paid-up share capital which is classified as Tier 1 own funds.

-In addition, Calpe recognises a reconciliation reserve of circa £1,283k, which is classified as Tier 1 and a deferred tax asset of £264k, which is classified as Tier 3.
+In addition, Calpe recognises a reconciliation reserve of £3,039k, which is classified as Tier 1 own funds and a deferred tax asset of £268k, which is classified as Tier 3 own funds.
+Tier 3 net deferred tax assets are not eligible to cover the MCR.
+None of the other limits are exceeded.